kg4giy/pwcares/events/2018/crossroads.md

 ## Rally Point [section-rally]

 We will meet at the __McDonald's__ at __18050 Triangle Shopping Plaza, Dumfries, VA 22026 in the Triangle Plaza__ in Dumfries (Route 1, approximately 1 mile north of Joplin Road) at __0530__.
-From there we will roll to the Prince William Forest Park.
+From there we will roll to the Prince William Forest Park via Joplin Rd.
 We must be on the course no later than __0630__ for those on the course.
-Tom will need to be at the Start/Stop by __0530__.
+Assignments to Start/Stop will need to be at the Start/Stop by __0530__.
 The race starts at __0700__.

 Return to [Summary] [section-summary]